 This report published by the National Whistleblower Center is in support of H.R.
 864, the Wildlife Conservation and Anti-Trafficking Act.
 Learn more about the bill here, and download the PDF of the National Whistleblower Center’s September 2019 special report here.

 The Importance of Whistleblower Laws and Rewards for Combating Crime

-On January 30, 2019, Congressmen John Garamendi (D-CA) and Don Young (R-CA) reintroduced the Wildlife Conservation & Anti-Trafficking Act to the 116th Congress.
+On January 30, 2019, Congressmen John Garamendi (D-CA) and Don Young (R-AK) reintroduced the Wildlife Conservation & Anti-Trafficking Act to the 116th Congress.
 The bill was originally introduced on May 8, 2018, in a similarly-bipartisan effort by Reps.
 Young and Madeleine Bordallo (D-GU).
 The bipartisan bill would “support wildlife conservation, improve anti-trafficking enforcement, [and] provide dedicated funding for wildlife conservation at no expense to the taxpayer.”
 It includes critical whistleblower provisions necessary to incentivize informants to risk their careers (or their lives) to report trafficking.

 As part of its advocacy for the bill, the National Whistleblower Legal Defense and Education Fund staff wrote a series of blogs posts explaining why this bill is so crucial for preserving wildlife and such a powerful tool for combatting international criminal syndicates.